MQ-software-carpentry/statistics-with-r/_episodes/05-mixed-effects.md

 ~~~
 {: .output}

 The output looks quite different.
-For model2 every block and variety is given a different intercept (this came from the (1|B/V) which is setting up random intercepts for block (B) and variety (V) whereas for model1 the intercept is the same.
+For `model2` every block and variety is given a different intercept (this came from the `(1|B/V)` which is setting up random intercepts for block (`B`) and variety (`V`) whereas for `model1` the intercept is the same).
 Blocks were chosen from many potential blocks hence should be treated as a random effect and the three varieties have been chosen from many varieties hence a random effect.

-We know how to check model1 assumptions.
-We will now look at checking model2 assumptions.
+We know how to check `model1` assumptions.
+We will now look at checking `model2` assumptions.

-**Diagnostics**
+#### Diagnostics

 *Scatterplot of residuals*